Aditya10403/Java/md/CF.md

 ## Collection Interface

-The `Collection` interface is the root interface in the Java Collection Framework.
-It represents a group of objects known as elements.
-The `Collection` interface provides basic operations to manipulate collections, such as adding, removing, and checking elements.
+The root interface in the collection hierarchy.
+A collection represents a group of objects, known as its elements.
+Some collections allow duplicate elements(like `ArrayList`, `LinkedList` and `Vector`) and others do not(`Set`, `HashSet` and `TreeSet`).
+Some are ordered(`PriorityQueue` and `Deque`), and others are unordered(`Map Interface`).
+The JDK does not provide any direct implementations of this interface: it provides implementations of more specific subinterfaces like `Set` and `List`.

+Collections that have a defined encounter order are generally subtypes of the `SequencedCollection` interface.

+`SequencedCollection` - A collection that has a well-defined encounter order, that supports operations at both ends, and that is reversible.

+- extends the `Iterable` interface.
 - Provides basic operations for manipulating collections.
 - Serves as the foundation for more specific collection interfaces like `List`, `Set`, and `Queue`.
-- Does not define methods for sorting or accessing elements by index.

 ### Common Methods